 Car insurance in Auckland

 In New Zealand, car insurance isn’t compulsory like it is in the UK and throughout Europe.
 That being said, just because you don’t need insurance, doesn’t mean you shouldn’t.
 If you’re involved in an accident and you are at fault you could find yourself in quite a financial difficulty.

 Rego and ACC

 The vehicle registration fee (or rego as it is more fondly called here) is like road tax in the UK but a large portion of the fee collected goes towards ACC (Accident Compensation Corporation).
 ACC provides support and compensation for personal injuries – i.e. a car accident, whether you are at fault or not.
 To find out more about the ACC check out our article here!
 It doesn’t cover the cost of vehicle repair for either party or any other costs associated with a car accident – which can get expensive very quickly.

-Car insurance companies in general will accept international no claims bonuses earned on cars outside of New Zealand from countries like the UK and USA.
-It’s strongly recommend that you bring proof of no claims with you.
+Car insurance companies, in general, will accept international no claims bonuses earned on cars outside of New Zealand from countries like the UK and USA.
+It’s strongly recommended that you bring proof of no claims with you.

 Getting car insurance in NZ